sasigit7/Ajaxistic/README.md

 ✔️ In response to my AJAX request, the server may return XML, JSON, or HTML string data.

-✔️ I parsed the response data using JavaScript/JQuery.
+✔️ I will parse the responsed data using JavaScript/JQuery.

-✔️ This parsed data is updated in the web page's DOM like magic
+✔️ This parsed data is updated in the web page's DOM.

-✔️ My web page now is updated with real-time data from the server without the browser reloading and without my knowledge.✌️
+✔️ My web page now is updated with real-time data from the server without the browser reloading.✌️

 ## Technologies & Tools I used for this project 🛠️
 - Front-end -> HTML, CSS, JQuery